M.S. in Occupational Therapy

-Your letter of recommendation must be completed by individuals who can attest to your academic excellence and/or work and volunteer experience and skills.
-Three letters of recommendation (quantitative form is required, narrative in addition to quantitative form is optional) from professionals (college/university professor familiar with your academic performance, work or OT volunteer supervisor, or current employer) who have first-hand knowledge of your academic potential.
+Your letters of recommendation must be completed by individuals who can attest to your academic excellence and/or work and volunteer experience and skills.
+Three letters of recommendation required (quantitative form is required, narrative in addition to quantitative form is optional).
+One must be from a professor with whom you have taken a course, and other other two letters must be professional/academic references.
 We do not accept references from personal friends or family members even if they are an Occupational Therapist (unless you have completed your observation hours with them) or other healthcare professionals.
 Your letters of recommendation go directly to OTCAS.

-Yes, Stockton's MSOT Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+Yes, Stockton's MSOT Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, N. Bethesda, MD 20852-4929.
 ACOTE's telephone number, C/O AOTA, is (301) 652-2682.
 The ACOTE website can be found at: http://www.acoteonline.org.